 Learn how to make an awesome knife lanyard from paracord.
-Paracord, also known as 550 cord, is a great kind of rope that can, you guess it, holds up to 550lbs.
-It is often used by the military and campers.
-It was even used in space by astronauts.
+Paracord is a lightweight nylon rope that was originally used in the suspension lines of parachutes.
+It’s also known as 550 cord, which means it has a minimum breaking strength of 550 pounds.
+It is often used by the military and campers and has even been used in space by astronauts to repair the Hubble Space Telescope.
 This article will walk you step by step on how to make a knife lanyard with paracord.

 - Measuring tape